TwosHusbandS/Project-127/Installer/Changelogs/V_1_2_0_0_Changelog.md

 * Stopped WindowChangeListener from getting Garbage Collected
 * Add Credential Manager Info on Debug
 * Not spamming Users (likely) SSD with 100 MB of SC Files every SC Downgrade
+* More efficent and less freezing way of getting dragons github link for SCL and ENV:PATH findings
+* Improved Autoupdater of Installer (checking if URL and file exists)